Masum-Billah1/CSE4122-object-Oriented-Design-and-Design-Patterns-Lab/Assignment2/readme.md

 # Pet Management System

 The Pet Management System is a Java program that allows users to manage a list of pets.
 It includes three types of pets: Dogs, Cats, and Birds.
-This system demonstrates object-oriented programming principles such as abstraction, encapsulation, and polymorphism.
+This system demonstrates object-oriented programming principles.

 ## Features